 Ironton is a somewhat small city located in the state of Ohio.
 With a population of 10,900 people and six constituent neighborhoods, Ironton is the 164th largest community in Ohio.

-Ironton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ironton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ironton are a mix of both white- and blue-collar jobs.
 Overall, Ironton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Ironton who work in office and administrative support (13.02%), sales jobs (11.33%), and food service (9.37%).

-Being a small city, Ironton does not have a public transit system used by locals to get to and from work.
+Ironton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ironton in 2010 was $19,997, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $79,988 for a family of four.
 However, Ironton contains both very wealthy and poor people as well.